Lightweight reranking for language model generations: Motivation

 \begin{theorem} If there exists $\mathbf{u}_b = v$, then $b = \arg \max_i \frac{1}{n-1} \sum_{i \neq j} a(\mathbf{u}_i, \mathbf{u_j})$. \end{theorem}

-Informally this says that if a generation $g$ exists such that its predicate vector perfectly aligns with the target vector, selecting the generation with the highest average fractional agreement with other generations will pick $g$.
+Informally this says that if a generation $g$ exists such that its predicate vector perfectly aligns with the optimal vector $v$, selecting the generation with the highest average fractional agreement with other generations will pick $g$.